cknien/embsys100/assignment06/Problem 3_Ans.md

 > 8,192 Bite

 *c.
 What part of your program is using the most ROM?*
+> The main, delay, and user_led functions code

 *d.
 What part of your program is using the most RAM?*
+> Linker